dart-lang/language/working/1426-extension-types/feature-specification-views.md

 whose static type is _V_ or the corresponding instantiated representation type (defined below).
-The member access must access a member of the declaration denoted by `View`, or a member of a superview of that view declaration, or a member exported by an export declaration of that view, or a member added by a view extension.
+The member access must access a member of the declaration denoted by `View`, or a member of a superview of that view declaration, or a member added by a view extension.

-*Export declarations are specified in the section 'Allow instance member access using export'.
-Superviews are specified in the section 'Composing view types'.
-View extensions are specified in the section 'View extensions'.*
+*Superviews are specified in the section 'Composing view types'.*

 If the member access is a method invocation (including an invocation of an operator that takes at least one argument), it is allowed to pass an actual